vinithkumar210/MapReduce-MutualFriends/README.md

 # MapReduce-MutualFriends
-Mapreduce to find the Top10 Friends
+Analyse the given Soc-LiveJournel data to find the Top 10 Friends using Hadoop Mapreduce.